andres-arias/Simple-Neural-Network/README.md

 Simple (one hidden layer) neural network in GNU/Octave.

-The following project illustrates a simple neural network implemented using GNU/Octave and related packages (suck as `optim`).
+The following project illustrates a simple neural network implemented using GNU/Octave and related packages (such as `optim`).

 This neural network is trained using a generated trainig set, as provided by the `create_data.m` program.